-A television, video cassette recorder, DVD player, are available to students as a pooled facility for their course work presentations.
+A television, video cassette recorder, DVD player, slide projector, an overhead projector are available to students as a pooled facility for their course work presentations.
 Requests should be made to the CSA Secretariat.

-Each studio is equipped multimedia projectors.
+Each studio is now equipped multimedia projectors.